MiMedx: FDA investigations 2013-2016

+Financial issues 2017-2019

 Beginning in 2017, investors and short-sellers such as Marc Cohodes started publicizing fraud, accusing the company of channel stuffing.
 John Fichthorn of Dialectic Capital said the company was in a "revenue fraud situation".
 Petit blasted the "'wolf pack' of short sellers with making 'fraudulent and unethical accusations' .. [taking] short selling into a fraudulent and also illegal mode", filing a lawsuit against three blogs run by Dialectic, Sparrow Fund Management, and Viceroy Research, all short sellers.
 Other investors investigating the company at the time included Aurelius Value and Citron Research.
 Cohodes accused Petit of defamation, and wrote a series of threatening tweets toward Petit.
 Following this, Sen. Isakson reached out to the Atlanta FBI on Petit's behalf, and the FBI arrived at Cohodes's doorstep in response.
 MiMedx's website contained a section rebutting the short sellers.
 In March 2017 the company announced that a yearlong internal audit didn't uncover any wrongdoing.
 In August 2017 the company fired their outside auditor, Cherry Bekaert LLP and hired Ernst & Young.

 The accounting fraud allegations led to a SEC investigation in September 2017, a Justice Department investigation in 2018, and subpoenas from the VA Department.
 Petit (CEO), William Taylor (COO), and Michael Senken (CFO) resigned in June 2018, but MiMedx stated the three had not resigned but were terminated for cause.
 The SEC opened a lawsuit, naming Petit and Senken.
 Three VA employees were indicted in May 2018 for accepting bribes from the company.

 The company delayed its earnings announcement in February 2018 and stated it wasn't aware of any Justice Department investigations.
 A week later the Justice Department investigation was made public.

 In 2018, the Wall Street Journal reported that the company considered the 2013 Physician Payments Sunshine Act not applicable to their business as they were part of FDA Section 361.
 Competitors reported payments through the act.
 WSJ found at least 20 physicians who received payments that would normally be reported.
 MiMedx's website stated they had "received an opinion from HHS's CMS department which confirms that MiMedx does not have a need to report", though CMS stated they do not provide such opinions.

 By August 2018, Petit listed had his $15 million mansion in the Florida panhandle for sale.
 New York Post called him "the Trump of Georgia".
 Petit is a top Republican fundraiser in Georgia, as well as being the finance chair for Trump's 2016 campaign.